rosenkolev1/Snake-Game---CPlusPlus-and-SDL/README.md

 3) The way the game auto plays itself depends on the dimensions of the grid.
 If the grid contains an even number of rows, then it uses a predetermined Hamiltonian Cycle to play through the game without dying and get all apples.
 If the grid contains an odd number of rows, but an even number of cols, it uses a different predetermined Hamiltonian Cycle.
 If neither the rows, nor the cols are even, then the game prints an error on the console and exits.

 4) If the game is auto playing, then there is no increase in the speed of the snake upon devouring an apple.
-The speed of the snake is constant throughout and it can be set from ```GlobalParams```.
+The speed of the snake is constant throughout and it can be set from ```GlobalParams``` before starting the game.

 5) If the auto play wins the game, then you can restart the game with the ```r``` button.
 This will cause auto play to start again.
 If you want to disable auto play, then you have to quit the game entirely and disable auto play before starting again.